JoshAshby/joshashby.github.io/README.md

 (`_data/resume.yml`), a Jekyll page `resume/index.md` and a [Typst](https://typst.app/) template
 (`resume/_resume2023.typ`).

-On deploys, the PDF version is built with the following command:
+On deploys, the PDF version is built with the following command (in the form of a Rake taks):

 ```
 typst compile --root=./ --font-path=assets/fonts/ resume/_resume2023.typ resume.pdf